Books Read

 1. Go Ask Alice —Anonymous

-2. Speak-–Laurie Halse Anderson
+2. Speak–Laurie Halse Anderson

 3. Catalyst—Laurise Halse Anderson